-int LSPreRelaxMIP(pLSmodel pModel, int nPreRelaxLevel, int nPreLevel, int nPrintLevel)
+int LSPreRelaxMIP(pLSmodel pModel, int nPreRelaxLevel, int nPreLevel, int nPrintLevel) in relevel, int in thitlevel)

 Name Description pModel A pointer to an instance of LSmodel. nPreRelaxLevel The heuristic level. - Set to 1, try only one-change heuristic with all 0s initial solution and reverse order. -Set to 2, try level 1, and then try two-change heuristic. - Set to 3, try depth-first enumeration heuristic. nPreLevel Set an MIP presolve level, add flags. nPrintLevel The print level for the solver.